haiz/tqueue/README.md

     await tq.put(data)
 ```

-* In both sync and async case, you can provide worker as async function.
+* In both sync and async cases, you can provide a worker as an async function.
+* The async version is a little bit better in performance because it uses `asyncio.sleep` to wait when the queue is full compared to `time.sleep` in the sync version.
+In most cases, the difference in performance is not much.

 ### Example